-Complete your trip to Dubai with a morning dessert tour.
+Complete your trip to Dubai with a morning desert tour.
 (Remember to confirm the starting time of your tour.)
-There are many companies that offer tours of the dessert, each providing different activities.
-Some examples of activities you can encounter in dessert tours are dune bashing, camel riding, sandboarding, and a break in a desert camp.
+There are many companies that offer tours of the desert, each providing different activities.
+Some examples of activities you can encounter in desert tours are dune bashing, camel riding, sandboarding, and a break in a desert camp.

 Each company has its own designated area in the Dubai Desert Conservation Reserve.
 The reserve is dedicated to protecting the natural life and biodiversity of the Arabian Desert.
 Hence, while there you may spot mammals such as oryxes and gazelles that live there.

 When we visited, we booked the morning safari tour with Arabian Adventurers.
 They use airconditioned 4×4 vehicles to get you in the desert.
 Each car fits up to 8 people, but if you want to have a more private experience you can choose a private car (although you can still mingle with other people at the stops of the tour).

 Usually, there will be a pick up from your hotel (or a nearby location) and then drop off at the same place at the end of the tour.